cortexsystems/cortex-app-tutorial/README.md

 app is going to work on large images it is recommended to keep the nodes in memory for as long as possible.
 A common strategy is to keep the `<img>` nodes attached to the DOM but use CSS attributes to hide them when they are not needed.

 It is important for the `prepare()` calls to always return.
-Whether it's a success or error, make sure you always call `offer()`.
+For either a success or error, make sure you always call `offer()`.
 Otherwise, the player will keep waiting for a response, potentially affecting the health of your app.

 ### Content Rendering
-From the player's perspective, each app is supposed to do one thing only, like displaying train times or showing weather information on screen.
+From the player's perspective, each app is supposed to do one thing only, like displaying train times or weather information on the screen.
 With each `prepare()` call, the app gets a chance to submit a view to the player.
 You can think of a view as a single page display.
 Views are essentially javascript functions that modify the DOM to display something on screen.
 Once the DOM is modified, the view function will run for some time (slot duration) and then the player will move on to the next view.
 The next view may or may not be from the same app.